jonsimonsen/webaoa/README.md

 -Changed css rules for browser widths below 600px.
 Seems ok except that the images for DREIS services have been removed completely in small browsers.

 v0.5: Planning to experiment with JQuery.
+-Under development...
 -The user story links are now created by JQuery, using the custom linksrc attribute to store the address.
+-Renamed the user pages in accordance with simplicity and policy.
 -Should probably look into Banner next.